 A happy dog has relaxed eyes, eyelids, ears, and body.
-You will also see him wagging his tail.
-Not only that, but they also look as if they are smiling, with a slightly open mouth, a few visible teeth, and a lolling tongue.
+You will also see it wagging its tail.
+Not only that, but your dog will also look as if it’s smiling, with a slightly open mouth, a few visible teeth, and a lolling tongue.

 Dogs exhibit various signs of sadness.
-A sad dog may sleep a lot, feel withdrawn, and lose interest in doing his usual activities.
-Your dog may also have a low or tucked tail and may shrink away, avoid eye contact, and hold their head low.
+A sad dog may sleep a lot (cats as well), feel withdrawn, and lose interest in doing their usual activities.
+Your dog may also have a low or tucked tail and may shrink away, avoid eye contact, and hold it’s head low.

-If your dog’s ears are flat against his head and are tilted backward, your dog is most likely shy or nervous.
-He may also shrink back to the ground in an effort to make himself small.
+If your dog’s ears are flat against its head and are tilted backward, your dog is most likely shy or nervous.
+They may even be stressed.
+Your dog may also shrink back to the ground in an effort to make itself small.

-As a pet owner, you need to be alert in determining signs of aggression.
-There are a few things that your dog may manifest when it is becoming aggressive.
-These may include a stiff tail and body, head pointing upwards toward an object of aggression, teeth are bared, and body weight is shifted to the back ready to spring forward for an attack.
+As a pet parent, you need to be alert in determining signs of aggression.
+There are a few things that your dog may do when it becomes aggressive.
+These may include a stiff tail and body.
+Additionally, its head points toward the object of aggression, and its teeth are bared.
+Its bodyweight is also shifted to the back, ready to spring forward for an attack.

 There’s nothing more unpleasant than to clean up after your dog had an accident.
 That’s why it is important to know the signs that your dog needs to go.
-If your dog wants to poop, he might be standing in front of the door, scratch the door or bark at the door.
-If your dog is walking in circles and sniffing the ground, it is more likely that he is about to defecate.
+If your dog wants to poop, it might be standing in front of the door, scratching the door, or barking at the door.
+If your dog is walking in circles and sniffing the ground, it is more likely that it is about to defecate.

 Your dog is excited when it tries to jump up and down.
 They also try to lick you and would even try to bring you to the door for a walk.
 Your dog can also become excited when it comes to playtime.
 They are seen to do the “play bow,” wiggle their tail, and become more relaxed.

-Understanding your dog’s non-verbal cues is a good step to keep your dog happy and healthy.
+Decoding your dog’s body language is a good step to keeping your dog happy and healthy.
 It’s also a good way to identify behavioral problems and prevent them from getting worse.
-Get to know your dog deeper by interpreting their body languages and you will surely have a deeper relationship with your four-legged friend!